Nov 05, 2024

 Grand View Research attributes this growth to several factors, including increased construction activity and interest in outdoor recreational activities.

+As portable sanitation companies scale, their insurance exposure increases across liability, fleet operations, and employee safety.
 In the business world, growth and success are nearly synonymous.
 The portable sanitation industry’s growth is an exciting opportunity for businesses in the sector.
 Nevertheless, growth may also involve risks.
 As companies expand, they have more employees, equipment, and customers, which creates more exposures.

 Consider the following risk scenarios.
 A portable sanitation company:

+These real-world claims demonstrate how porta potty insurance and liability coverage play a critical role in protecting sanitation businesses.
 “Portable toilet” and “prank” are two terms you don’t want to see in the same sentence.
 According to Time, a Pennsylvania man was paralyzed from the neck down in a portable toilet prank gone wrong.
 His relatives tried to trap him inside by backing their truck against the door but ended up tipping the portable toilet over, leading to the man’s injuries.
 The man sued his relatives as well as the portable toilet manufacturer and the installer.
 He won $5 million in the settlement.

 Portable sanitation companies may think it’s unfair for them to face liability over a prank.
 However, Time says the lawsuit claimed the manufacturer was liable for failing to provide spikes to secure the toilet to the ground.
 The installer had placed the toilet on a hill and had used wood to keep it level.